Wondering how to sell photos as NFT?

 WHAT IS NFT PHOTOGRAPHY?

-NFTs are Non-Fungible Tokens, a new way for photographers and artists to sell their artwork and also for investors to collect unique pieces that could end up being worth thousands, and sometimes millions of dollars.
+NFTs are Non-Fungible Tokens, a new way for photographers to sell photos as NFT and also for investors to collect unique pieces that could end up being worth thousands, and sometimes millions of dollars.

 NFTs are essentially collected similarly to traditional photos but in the digital world and could be anything from landscape photos to portraits to GIFs and 2D images.